GRAPHISOFT/archicad-addon-cmake-tools/README.md

 - -l, --allLocalizedVersions (optional): Toggles creating localized release builds.
 - -d, --devKitPath (optional): path to a single local APIDevKit folder.
 When this argument is used, only one Archicad version should be provided in the --acVersion list.
 - -p, --package (optional): toggles creating zip archive with the built Add-On files.
 - -a, --additionalCMakeParams (optional): a list of additional addon-specific CMake parameters as key=value pairs.
 The build script will forward it to CMake.
-Ex: -o var1=value1 var2="value 2"
+Ex: -a var1=value1 var2="value 2"